Smith implored agencies to investigate Levy

 Referencing a secretly recorded phone call in which Hossu denied the rape, Smith argued that “many people who were present in court and heard the recording … have expressed suspicion that, based upon Mr. Hossu’s tone of voice and the words he used, he had been tipped off to expect a controlled [recorded] call and was coached in his responses.”

 The sheriff noted that his office could not subpoena telephone, text and email records “that might connect the dots” and urged Bharara to do so, saying “the criminal justice system in Putnam County is broken, and without the assistance of your offices it will remain so.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.